home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 ### Custom integration requirements

-Custom integration should only include requirements that are not required by the Core [requirements.txt](https://github.com/home-assistant/core/blob/dev/requirements.txt).
+Custom integrations should only include requirements that are not required by the Core [requirements.txt](https://github.com/home-assistant/core/blob/dev/requirements.txt).

+## Loggers

+The `loggers` field is a list of names that the integration's requirements use for their [getLogger](https://docs.python.org/3/library/logging.html?highlight=logging#logging.getLogger) calls.

 ## Supported Brands